svnscha/svnscha.github.io/content/posts/2025-08-26-citrix-uberagent-getting-started-linux.md

 After deploying uberAgent across my infrastructure, I quickly noticed one challenge: data volume.
 While the insights are invaluable, my home lab generates monitoring data at a pace that exceeds typical residential environments.

-With Splunk's free licensing constraints (500MB/day), I've implemented [Event Data Filters](https://docs.citrix.com/en-us/uberagent/7-4-0/uxm-features-configuration/event-data-filtering) as a temporary solution.
+With Splunk's free licensing constraints (500MB/day), I am implementing [Event Data Filters](https://docs.citrix.com/en-us/uberagent/7-4-0/uxm-features-configuration/event-data-filtering) as a solution and add a optimized data volume configuration.
 However, I'm already contemplating the next evolution - developing a custom backend infrastructure with purpose-built visualization dashboards specifically optimized for my environment.

 This technical challenge would be particularly engaging - balancing comprehensive visibility with resource efficiency.
 For now, though, the filters keep things manageable while I plan the next iteration of my monitoring architecture.